3.

 Base airfoil

 The development of a new profile is usually based on different camber of the so-called base airfoil, which is a symmetrical smooth airfoil, see Figure 3.
 There are many base airfoils differing from each other in shape, aerodynamic characteristics and other properties, see for example [Abbott and Doenhoff, 1959].
-The development of a new profile resulting from the deflection of a base airfoil makes it possible to systematically define the aerodynamic differences between different camber and to clearly catalogue these new profiles according to the base airfoil they are based on.
+The development of a new profile resulting from the cambering of a base airfoil makes it possible to systematically define the aerodynamic differences between different camber and to clearly catalogue these new profiles according to the base airfoil they are based on.

 Profile resulting from camber of basic airfoil